 Weight: 5400 lbs. dry Fuel: 80 octane gasoline Engine Oil Capacity: 32 quarts

 This motor was a bit of an orphan in US Service.
 It powered the M3A4 and M4A4.
 The Army used the motor for training, and tried to pawn a few off on the Marines.
 That lasted about two months at the Marine Tank School.
 The ever growing need for tanks by the British ultimately solved what to do with the tanks that ended up with this motor.
 They would end up taking nearly 8000 of them.
 Chrysler sent tech reps to England with these tanks and showed the maintenance crews how to keep them running.
 This worked well and the engines served their purpose with little trouble.
 Often powering the best pure AT version of the Sherman, the Sherman VC firefly.
 This motor saw a lot of use, during the war, and after with many countries being given Firefly Shermans to help out their recovering militaries.
 Some even ended up in South America, but I’m not sure what versions.
-This is my favorite Sherman motor, because it so absurdly complicated, it’s almost German, but it actually worked, so not German at all.
+This is my favorite Sherman motor because it’s so absurdly complicated, it’s almost German, but it actually worked, so not German at all.

-This motor was fairly robust, and would continue to run and allow the tank to move with three of the five, cylinder banks not working.
-This would make the tank severely underpowered, but would be useful to get it back to the repair yard, or onto a dragon wagon.
+This motor was fairly robust, and would continue to run and allow the tank to move with three of the five cylinder banks not working.
+This would make the tank severely underpowered, but would be useful to get it back to the repair yard or onto a dragon wagon.
 I’m sure it was much more common to have one of the five not operating right, and that level of power loss would be an annoyance, but wouldn’t keep the tank from fighting if it was really needed.

 During the war Chrysler really went to bat to keep these motors working well.
 Since it was based off a motor already long in production, spare parts were readily available.
 I’m not sure how long support for the motor lasted after the war.
 I doubt it was very long, and American car parts were probably not easy to acquire to keep these motors running.
-Because of this, the M4A4, more than any other model seems to have its engine replaced.
+Because of this, the M4A4, more than any other model seems to have its engine replaced in post war service.
 I’ve read about the twin diesel and the R975 being swapped in.
 There are a few M4A4s around in Europe with running A57 motors, both fireflies if I recall right.
 You have to love anyone willing to keep one of these motors running.

 Daily maintenance could be done with the motor in the tank, carburetor and timing adjustments, fluids and filters and things like that.
 If anything major needed to be fixed, one of the motors had a bad piston or valve, or even something minor like a big vacuum leak on the intake of one of the motors, or even a leak in the cooling system, the whole motor would have to be pulled.
 Chrysler knew this, and made getting the motor in and out as easy as possible, including huge lifting eyes built on the common block to help lift the motor out.
-The British probably had several depots setup to rebuilt A57 power packs that were in need of major work, and Chrysler made a lot of spare motors and parts to support the motor.
+The British probably had several depots setup to rebuild A57 power packs that were in need of major work, and Chrysler made a lot of spare motors and parts to support the motor.